AC 590 Internship in Accounting Practice (1 credit)

 AC 771 Governmental Accounting, Reporting and Auditing (3 credits)

-Deals with the measurement and financial reporting problems unique to federal, state and local governments.
-Covers various aspects of financial statement preparation and interpretation.
+This course deals with the measurement and financial reporting problems unique to federal, state and local governments.
+It covers various aspects of financial statement preparation and interpretation.
 Reference is made to pronouncements of the AICPA, FASB, GASB and other authoritative sources.
 Budgeting, budgetary control, and public sector auditing are introduced.

 AC 772 Principles of Fraud Investigation (3 credits)